 Elote fulfills all the criteria set above.
 It is simplicity itself without being space consuming or the need to be hot or cold.
-I keep it simple by adding just salt and pepper but you could also add things like butter, mayonnaise, lime juice and cheese if you keep them hot.
+I keep it simple by adding just salt and pepper.
+But you could also add things like butter, mayonnaise, lime juice, and cheese if you keep them hot.

-Chicken wings are an absolute picnic appetizer classic, mainly because they offer a hearty piece of meat that is otherwise missing from the picnic menu.
-Wings aren’t exactly an original idea though and might not even be the most authentic Mexican food that we could suggest but sometimes tenuous links are the best ones.
+Chicken wings are an absolute picnic appetizer classic.
+Mainly because they offer a hearty piece of meat that is otherwise missing from the picnic menu.
+Wings aren’t exactly an original idea though and might not even be the most authentic Mexican food that we could suggest.
+But sometimes tenuous links are the best ones.
 Mexican food is spicy food for me so if we can get some spicy wings into our Mexican themed picnic then that’s ok by me.

 I came across this recipe for hummus and refried beans taquitos from cleaneatingveggiegirl.com a short while ago and ever since I have been obsessed with these simple to make parcels of deliciousness.
 Suitable for vegans the taquitos are ideally served hot but are just as nice cold in my opinion especially if served with some hot sauce.

 Ceviche is a really cool thing to bring to your picnic, as long as proper care over storage is taken.
-Being fish, it doesn’t take kindly to being exposed to anything other than cold temperatures for long.
+Being fish, it doesn’t take kindly to being in anything other than cold temperatures for long.
 If you’re confident in your storage solutions though, ceviche promises to be a light, healthy flavorsome picnic course.
 I personally prefer tuna ceviche but still enjoy shrimp, scallop or salmon ceviche as well.